February

 CONCERT: Sunday Afternoons at 5 brought by Music at the Basilica featuring Frank De Rosso on the organ with Vicki Hallett, clarinet.
 5.00pm – 5.30pm at St Mary’s Basilica, Yarra St, with refreshments afterwards.
 Free concert in the lead up to Easter.

-CONCERT: Imagine The Journey presented by Drop Of A Hat Productions for Morning Showtimes At The Potato Shed.
-Narrated by writer Colin Mockett, illustrated by big-screen images, this sparkling new show explores the musical route John Lennon took to write the defining song of the 20th Century, Imagine – and uses the remarkable musical talents of Beatle specialist Adam Parsons.
-10.30am at the Potato Shed, all seats concession rate $22 include interval refreshments.
-Book at geelongaustralia.com.au
+MORNING CONCERT: Imagine: The Journey presented by Drop Of A Hat Productions.
+Narrated by writer Colin Mockett, illustrated by big-screen images, this sparkling new show explores the musical route John Lennon took to write the defining song of the 20th Century, Imagine.
+Using the remarkable musical talents of Beatle specialist Adam Parsons.
+10.30am in the Potato Shed theatre at Bellarine Arts Centre, all seats concession rate $22 include interval refreshments.
+Book at geelongaustralia.com.au or at bellarineartscentre.com

 MUSICAL: Good Man an unflinching new rock monologue that fuses original songs with comedic storytelling.
 Performed by Geelong’s own Connor Morel.
 7.30pm in Geelong Arts Centre’s Open House, tickets $35, $32, $30 from Geelong Arts Centre